RoonLabs/node-roon-api/README.md

 list of zones at subscription time, and any modification to the zones listing that happen while we are connected.

-## Pairing
+## Working with multiple Roon Cores

-In the above examples, the extension provided the `core_found` function to get access to the Roon Cores that were discovered.
+In the above examples, the extension provided the `core_paired` function to get access to the Roon Cores that it was paired with.

-When you provide `core_found` and `core_lost`, you are notified of all cores discovered (after the extension is authorized or auto-authorized).
+When you provide `core_paired` and `core_unpaired`, you are notified only of the Roon Core you are paired with.

-**This might be what you want in some cases, but in most cases, you will want to provide the `core_paired` function instead of `core_found`.**

-By providing `core_paired` instead of `core_found`, you are requesting Roon Core pairing.

-Pairing allows all Roon Cores on the network to show the extension in the Settings, but only allow one Roon Core to be "active" when speaking to this extension.
-This is needed when you are building an extension that is really meant to control a single Roon Core.

-For example, the [Roon extension for the Griffin Powermate USB knob](http://github.com/roonlabs/roon-extension-powermate) is an extension that modifies the volume of a zone when a USB knob is rotated.
-If you ran this extension on a network with multiple Roon Cores, it wouldn't know which Roon Core to control.

-With pairing, initial authorization of the extension will automatically pair that Roon Core with this extension.
-Future connections to the same Roon Core will auto-pair.
-If you then click 'Enable' on a second Roon core, the pairing will change to the second Roon Core and the knob will begin to control it instead.
-If you then look at the first Roon Core, the authorization still exists, but instead of seeing an "Enable" button, the user will see a "Pair" button, which will move the pairing back to the first Roon Core.

-This system, on a network with 1 Roon Core is very simple and completely transparent.
-But on a network with multiple Roon Cores, it provides a mechanism that is easy to activate, while relieving the extension author of the responsibility of having to create a user interface to select a Roon Core.
+If you want to be notified of all the Roon Cores, and disable the pairing functionality, you can provide `core_found` and `core_lost` instead.

+Those functions will be called with every Roon Core discovered (after the extension is authorized or auto-authorized), and no "Pair" button will ever be shown by Roon.

+**Normally, you don't want to use `core_found` and `core_lost`, and instead you want to use Roon API's [pairing](#pairing) functionality.**